 Send a file in e‑mail

-Open your e‑mail program, and then drag files directly into an open e‑mail message.
+If you prefer, you can also drag files directly into an open e‑mail message.
 The files will appear as attachments ready to send.

 Some e‑mail programs block types of files (such as files with the file name extension .exe, .bat, or .reg) that have the potential to be malicious software.
 If you have trouble sending these types of files, compress them into a zip file first, and then e‑mail the zip file.
 For more information, see Compress and uncompress files (zip files).